Working with Shame and Guilt Workshop

 Due to the Coronavirus we have postponed this workshop until later in the year.
-We are looking provisionally at 24th October.
+Date to be announced.

 This workshop will be about understanding and working with shame and guilt.